Songyu-Wang/chance-of-covid/README.md

-# What are the chance of encountering people with COVID?
+# What are the chance of encountering people with COVID if I go out today?
 I do not know, but I would like to know

 ## Basic idea